The Happenings on Shaw Hill

 “Where is the door you found him sleeping?”

-“It was the door beside the basement door.”
+“It was next to the cellar door.”

 “Should I go over there now?”

-He glanced out the window and waved his hand toward the sidewalk outside.
+He glanced out the window and waved his hand toward the neighbor’s house.
+“Why not?
+Now is as good a time as any.”

 “Okay, I will,” I said.